 Juan Eduardo Wolf

-His ethnographic research focuses on how people of African and indigenous descent in Chile and the south-central Andes use music-dance to understand and represent themselves.
-In his current book project, entitled “Afro-Chile?!
-Styling Blackness in Music-Dance,” he examines how the tumbe carnaval performed by members of different Afro-descendant organizations in Arica, Chile relate to how they are recognized on the national and international level.
-He contextualizes this relatively recent practice through comparison with the other forms of music-dance that reference Blackness in the region.
+His ethnographic research focuses on how people of African and Indigenous descent in Latin America use music-dance to understand and represent themselves.
+In his forthcoming book, Styling Blackness in Chile: Music and Dance in the African Diaspora (Indiana University Press, Spring 2019), he examines how the tumbe carnaval performed by members of different Afro-descendant organizations in Arica, Chile relates to how they are recognized politically on the national and international level.
+He contextualizes this relatively recent practice through comparison with the other forms of music-dance that reference Blackness in the region (morenos de paso, vals criollo, caporales, etc.).
+He argues that we can relate the ways in which these different performances are “styled” to the different historical attitudes that Chilean society has (and may continue to have) towards Blackness.
+As critical discourse, his work contributes to the growing awareness of the history of Afro-descendants in Chile, so that its central government will finally officially recognize the contributions that Afro-descendants have made to its culture and so work towards a more inclusive, more equitable society.

 Wolf coordinates the SOMD World Music Series, a concert series began by his predecessor, Dr. Mark Levy.
 The series gives the UO community an opportunity to hear musicians of high caliber performing in a variety of genres from around the globe.
 You can follow the series on Facebook.

-Wolf is also a core faculty member of the Folklore Program and helps lead a Research Action Project (RAP) that is part of the Center for Latino/a and Latin American Studies (CLLAS) at the University of Oregon.
+Wolf is also a core faculty member of the Folklore Program and Latin American Studies Program.
+He helps coordinate a Research Action Project (RAP) that is part of the Center for Latino/a and Latin American Studies (CLLAS) at the University of Oregon.
 His teaching experience includes courses on Folklore in the U.S. as well as Latino and U.S. immigration history.